AlgoMaster Logo

 Intuition

-Since every value in the array is between 1 and n, we can use each value as an index into the array itself.
-When we visit a number, we negate the value at the corresponding index to "mark" it as seen.
-If we try to mark an index that's already negative, we've found the duplicate.
-After the marking pass, the index that still holds a positive value corresponds to the missing number.
+Every value in the array is between 1 and n, so each value can index into the array itself.
+Visiting a number negates the value at the index it points to, marking that index as seen.
+Reaching an index that is already negative means the number pointing there has been seen before, which identifies the duplicate.
+After the marking pass, the one index that still holds a positive value corresponds to the missing number.

-This is essentially using the input array as a boolean visited array, with the sign bit serving as the flag.
-It's O(n) time and O(1) extra space.
+This uses the input array as a boolean visited array, with the sign bit as the flag.
+It runs in O(n) time and O(1) extra space.

 Algorithm